Should You Buy Home Bancorp, Inc. (NASDAQ:HBCP) For Its Upcoming Dividend?

 Have Earnings And Dividends Been Growing?

 Companies with consistently growing earnings per share generally make the best dividend stocks, as they usually find it easier to grow dividends per share.
-If business enters a downturn and the dividend is cut, the company could see its value fall precipitously.
-With that in mind, we're encouraged by the steady growth at Home Bancorp, with earnings per share up 8.4% on average over the last five years.
+Investors love dividends, so if earnings fall and the dividend is reduced, expect a stock to be sold off heavily at the same time.
+Fortunately for readers, Home Bancorp's earnings per share have been growing at 12% a year for the past five years.